Lack of Safety Training on Construction Sites

 Who Is Responsible for Your Injury?

 Safety training is critical for workers with dangerous jobs, such as jobs in construction.
 The construction and industrial sectors contain a host of serious injury and illness risks.
-Some common examples are crane accidents, forklift accidents, falling objects, electrocutions, equipment accidents, scaffolding accidents, ladder falls and elevator shaft disasters.
+Some common examples are crane accidents, forklift accidents, falling objects, electrocutions, equipment accidents, scaffolding accidents, truck collisions, ladder falls and elevator shaft disasters.
 With proper training, employees can mitigate job-related risks and avoid serious accidents.

 It is always better to prevent a construction accident than to try to recover from one.
 Safety training is the most important tool in accident prevention.
 Studies by the Occupational Safety and Health Administration (OSHA) have proven that job-related safety training reduces injuries and deaths in the construction industry.
 It is up to a construction company and its leaders, including site managers, to prioritize human lives over profitability.
 Employers should protect workers and independent contractors through adequate training programs and protocols.
 Proper training in how to work from heights, for example, could prevent a deadly fall accident.